4ms/metamodule-plugin-sdk/docs/text-displays.md

 If you are porting a VCV Rack module to MetaModule, then Graphic Displays often work automatically.

-For more information about Graphics Displays, see the docs page: [Graphical Screens/Displays](graphic-displays.md)
+For more information about Graphics Displays, see: [Graphical Screens/Displays](graphic-displays.md)

 ## When to use Text Displays vs. Graphics Displays?